Mbaoma/my-articles/flask-on-nginx.md

 So far, so good!

-Now, we check if our app runs on uwsgi, but first we have to set our Uncomplicated Fire Wall (ufw) to allow both incoming and outgoing connections on port 9090.
+*   Step 5: Now, we check if our app runs on uwsgi, but first we have to set our Uncomplicated Fire Wall (ufw) to allow both incoming and outgoing connections on port 9090.

 ```
 sudo ufw enable